jimmay5469/jimmay5469.github.io/_includes/resume.md

 _September 2022 - Present_

 Kanekto is a small startup developing a product to make employees feel more connected in large organizations.
-It gives employees the opportunity to connect with each other around their personal hobbies bridging the gap between teams and levels.
+It allows employees to connect around their hobbies bridging the gap between teams and levels.
 Being a small startup, I am required to wear many hats.
 Some of them include:

 - Manage a team of 6 developers and a QA engineer.
 This team includes full-time contractors so it has been my responsibility to manage the budget and decide on the makeup of the team as we have gone through many phases and iterations, as well as provide feedback and review timesheets.
 - Lead front-end web development using Next.js, React/Redux, and Typescript.